oshoham/oshoham.github.io/source/_posts/Response-to-Hedwig-and-the-Angry-Inch.md

 ## What Changes?

 * **Three images**
-  * **First image:** Yitzhak sullenly introducing Hedwig as she parachutes onto the stage to sing "Tear Me Down", a defiant song about how she straddles the line between man and woman.
+  * **First image:** Yitzhak sullenly introducing Hedwig as she parachutes onto the stage to sing "Tear Me Down".
   * **Last image:** Hedwig walking offstage into the light as Yitzhak (finally in drag) and the band sing the phrase "Lift up your hands..."
-  * **Central image:** Hedwig singing "Angry Inch", a song about her botched sex change
+  * **Central image:** Hedwig singing "Angry Inch", a song about her botched sex change.
-  * **Why was it essential to move through the central image to get from the first to the last?** The opening scene introduces us to Hedwig as a character of indeterminate identity, somewhere between "slavery and freedom, man and woman".
-The scene also shows us the toxic relationship between Hedwig and Yitzhak.
-Hedwig's botched sex change is a formational moment in her gender identity, and marks the point at which she internalizes her mother's philosophy that "[in order] to be free, one must give up a little part of oneself," which she later uses to justify forcing Yitzhak to never perform drag as a condition of their green card marriage.
-The closing scene completes the arc of Hedwig and Yitzhak's relationship and shows us Hedwig whole and complete, having found her other half within herself.
+  * **Why was it essential to move through the central image to get from the first to the last?** "Tear Me Down" introduces us to Hedwig as a divided character, compared to the Berlin Wall, somewhere in between "slavery and freedom, man and woman".
+Hedwig's botched sex change is the moment at which she loses her maleness and becomes a person somewhere in between male and female.
+The closing image shows us Hedwig emotionally healed and whole, having found her other half within herself.
+It was essential to move through the central image because it shows us the moment of Hedwig's division.

 * **What changes in the landscape?** The lights and projections change frequently.

-* **What changes in time?**

-* **What changes in the action?**
+* **What changes in the action?** _Hedwig and the Angry Inch_ moves from defiance to self-acceptance.

-* **What doesn't change?** The Angry Inch don't really change at all.
+* **What doesn't change?** The Angry Inch don't really change at all - they seem to be there mostly to accompany Hedwig and Yitzhak.

 ## What Does the World Demand of Me?

+_Hedwig and the Angry Inch_ asks the audience to empathize with Hedwig, to feel her emotions along with her.

 # Concept Sentences

 ## Simple Sentence

+_Hedwig and the Angry Inch_ is a musical about self-acceptance.

 ## Complex Sentence

+_Hedwig and the Angry Inch_ is a musical about searching for an other half and finding it within yourself.

 ## Three to Five Sentence version of the story

+_Hedwig and the Angry Inch_ is a musical about Hedwig, an East German genderqueer woman who writes and performs glam rock and punk music.
+Growing up in East Berlin, Hedwig becomes obsessed with the idea that everyone has an "other half" somewhere in the world that will complete them.
+When she falls in love with an American solider, Hedwig undergoes a botched sex change operation in order to marry him and move to America, only for him to leave her.
+After her operation, Hedwig sees herself as divided between male and female.
+After she moves to Junction City, New Jersey, Hedwig trains a young man named Tommy Speck to be a rock star, only for him to also leave her when he discovers her botched sex change, eventually using her songs to become a famous musician.
+As Hedwig tells her life story over the course of the musical, she lets go of her pain and anger, and comes to realize that she is more than a woman or a man, and that she does not need another person to complete her.